High Profile Defaults in the World of Trade Finance

 These ‘best practices’ are highly effective in standardising industry procedures to a professional standard.

-Some Trade Finance industry players go as far as getting regulated by industry bodies such as Hong Kong’s Securities and Futures Commission (SFC).
+Some trade finance companies are regulated by industry bodies such as Hong Kong’s Securities and Futures Commission (SFC).
 While this is a complex process, it offers significant benefits and reassures a company’s capabilities and confirmation that the authorities have trust in its business operations.

 The Growing Role of FinTech

-This new generation of industry players brings a much-needed alternative funding source and can serve many more customers than banks can support.
+This new generation of industry players brings a much-needed alternative financing source and can serve many more customers than banks can support.

 However, some FinTechs lack banking experience and skills.